| FRANKIE SUMATRA’S TOP 20 MODERN

 volcano and the perfect accessory for any self-respecting hipster’s lava

+lounge.
 JSS were virtually the house band at the Greatest Bar on Earth at the

 Windows on the World restaurant and nightclub at the World Trade Center.